-Update: Home Depot Recalls 182,000 Ceiling Fans Over Injury hazard
+Update: Harbor Breeze Ceiling Fans Recalled Over Injury Hazard

 What’s the Problem?

-This recall affects Harbor Breeze’s Kingsbury indoor ceiling fans manufactured before December 2018, according to the U.S. Consumer Products Safety Commission (CPSC).
+This recall affects Harbor Breeze’s Kingsbury indoor ceiling fans manufactured before December 2018, according to the U.S. Consumer Products Safety Commission (CPSC) (2.)

 Affected fans come with 5 reversible blades in a distressed mocha finish and have a 70-inch blade span, CPSC said.
 The manufacture date in MM-YYYY format can be found on a label on top of the motor housing.